 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including:

 - Drill and Parades

 This is an eight week course held at the School of Military Engineering, Linton Military Camp.
 This is the first course conducted for most trades within the RNZE.
 It introduces you to the combat side of being an engineer before you undertake your specific trade.
 The course covers the basics of field engineering including bridging, water supply, explosives, field defences, obstacles, booby traps, boating and other subjects.
 After the course, you will have a good understanding of field engineering and also be qualified as an Army (explosives) Demolition Handler.

 FIELD ENGINEER PROGRESSION COURSE

-After completing the basic Combat Engineer Course you will attend short courses that deliver specialist skills training and qualifications in disciplines such as Royal NZ Engineering Engine Hands (small motor maintenance and servicing), Defence First Air or Combat Life Savers.
-There is a host of other specialist training courses during the initial two or three years; some of these are aligned with the NZQA standards which means they are industry recognised.
-Combat Engineers may study towards a NZ certificate in Engineering, and if you have the aptitude, you can do higher educational qualifications or extramural studies.
+After completing the basic Combat Engineer Course you will attend short courses that deliver specialist skills training and qualifications in disciplines such as Royal NZ Engineering Engine Hands (small motor maintenance and servicing), Search, First Air and Rigid Hull Boat course.
+There is a host of other specialist training courses during the initial two or three years including support to Special Operations Forces, Explosive Methods of Entry and Explosive Detection Dog Handlers; some of these are aligned with the NZQA standards which means they are industry recognised.
+Combat Engineers may study towards higher educational qualifications or extramural studies.